-Simple, classic blueberry pie recipe, perfect for the summer blueberry season.
+Simple, classic blueberry pie!
+With a homemade crust.
+Perfect for the summer blueberry season.

 - 6 cups (about 2 1/4 pounds or 1 kilo) of fresh (or frozen) blueberries, rinsed and stems removed (if using frozen, defrost and drain first)

 - 1 Tbsp lemon juice

 - 1/4 cup (about 30g) cornstarch, all-purpose flour, or quick cooking "minute" tapioca (for thickening)

 Egg wash ingredients: